Ateneo de Manila University: Campuses

-The Ateneo de Manila's main campus is located in Loyola Heights, Quezon City, covering 83 ha.
+The Ateneo de Manila's main campus is located in Loyola Heights, Quezon City, covering 205 acre.
 It houses the university's primary, secondary, and tertiary education units, along with various research centers and institutes.

 Loyola Heights

 Aerial view of the Loyola Heights campus, looking northeast.

 The Loyola Heights campus, adjacent to Miriam College, includes the grade school, high school, and college.
 It features facilities such as the Henry Lee Irwin Theater, the Science Education Complex, and the John Gokongwei School of Management Complex.
 In 2018, the university inaugurated the Areté, a creative hub that includes the Ateneo Art Gallery, theaters, and collaborative spaces.

 The Rizal Library and several research centers are located here, including the Institute of Philippine Culture and the Manila Observatory.
 Athletic facilities include the Blue Eagle Gym and the Moro Lorenzo Sports Center.

 The campus also hosts the Church of the Gesù and multiple chapels for various departments.

-The university is also home to the largest Jesuit community in the Philippines.
+Within the university is home to the largest Jesuit community in the Philippines.
+It hosts facilities such as the Arrupe International Residence, which houses international Jesuits and guests pursuing studies in the Philippines, San Jose Major Seminary, the Loyola School of Theology, and the Loyola House of Studies.